xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

 The following options allow to query on character sets and the result of regular expressions.

-.. cmdoption:: --codec-info, --ci name
+.. cmdoption:: --encoding-info, --ci name

-    Displays the characters that are covered by the given codec's name.
-If the name is omitted, a list of all supported codecs is printed.
+    Displays the characters that are covered by the given encoding's name.
+If the name is omitted, a list of all supported encodings is printed.
 Engine internal character encoding is discussed in section :ref:`sec-engine-internal-coding`.

-.. cmdoption:: --codec-info-file, --cif file name
+.. cmdoption:: --encoding-info-file, --cif file name

-    Displays the characters that are covered by the codec provided in the given file.
-This makes sense in conjunction with ``--codec-file`` where customized codecs can be defined.
+    Displays the characters that are covered by the encoding provided in the given file.
+This makes sense in conjunction with ``--encoding-file`` where customized encodings can be defined.

-.. cmdoption:: --codec-for-language, --cil language
+.. cmdoption:: --encoding-for-language, --cil language

-    Displays the codecs that quex supports for the given human language.
+    Displays the encodings that quex supports for the given human language.
 If the language argument is omitted, all available languages are listed.